 What is a content creator?

 A content creator is a person that creates content.
 My friend, Captain Obvious, paid me a visit earlier and suggested writing that.
 I’m talking about producing any entertaining or educational material that is suited to what a specific audience wants or needs.
 This content can take many forms.
-Blog posts, newsletters, videos, photos, ebooks, podcasts, infographics.
+Blog posts, newsletters, videos, photos, ebooks, podcasts, infographics, comprehensive online courses.
 You name it.

 A content creator’s role